ysurs/From_scratch_implementations/README.md

 # From_scratch_implementations
 Some important algorithms implemented from scratch.
-It is a good exercise to depend the understanding.
+It is a good exercise to deepen the understanding.